Skip navigation links

 Tobacco Quitline Program: Michigan Tabacco Quitline is a free program open to students, as well as employees and their partners, providing a professional Quit Coach, a personalized quitting strategy, and other resources to help you stop smoking.
 Call 1-800-QUIT-NOW (1-800-784-6669).

 Interested in an educational session for students concerned about their own alcohol or other drug use, or that of a friend or family member?
-Contact Haily Gosen at gosenhai@msu.edu.
+Contact Hailey Gosen at gosenhai@msu.edu.

 To request a TIPS training workshop and become certified, please contact Health Promotion at spartansmart@msu.edu.